§6.4

 Across stores, customers, and markets, business units differ permanently in ways that are extremely hard to measure: neighborhood income, store layout, manager skill, local competitor density.
 If we pool data across units and run one regression, the differences across units pollute the relationship we wanted to estimate within units.
 The fix is structural: track each unit over time, and use that within-unit variation to identify the effect.
 The technique is called fixed effects, and it is the workhorse identification strategy of empirical business analysis.

-This article builds the within-unit-vs-across-unit distinction visually first, then derives the demeaning transformation that makes fixed effects mechanically equivalent to a simple regression on within-unit deviations, and ends with a data case on store fixed effects in soup pricing.
+This article builds the within-unit-vs-across-unit distinction visually first, then derives the demeaning transformation that makes fixed effects mechanically equivalent to a simple regression on within-unit deviations, walks through the alternative — random effects — and the practical rule for choosing between them, and ends with a data case on store fixed effects in soup pricing.

 The Executive Question: Are We Comparing Stores to Stores, or to Themselves?